umami-hep/umami/docs/train-instructions.md

 source run_setup.sh
 ```

 This will create links to the executables.
-Note: If you know change something in the files, this will immediately become active (Like for `python setup.py develop`).
+Note: If you now change something in the files, this will immediately become active.
 A more detailed explanation can be found [here](https://umami-docs.web.cern.ch/installation/).

 After that, you can switch to the folder `umami/umami` and run the training, using the following command